SlateyDev/odin_testwgpu/README.md

 and don't find something else to fill my spare time.
 I will continnue to add to the list as I think of new things that would be interesting to work on.

+Web build: (I currently use python's test web server)
+* `build_web.bat` on windows.
+I will add a linux shell script at some point also.
+* `python -m http.server -d web`
+* open browser to localhost:8000

 ### FEATURES TODO:

 - [x] Simple WGPU sample (drawing a triangle)